tudelft3d/Random3Dcity/README.md

 ### Interior of buildings

 A basic interior of buildings in three LODs may be generated: see the header in the attachment.
 This is based on another paper from my group that deals with the refinement of the level of detail concept for interior features.
+Besides the solids for each floor, a 2D representation per each storey, and a solid for the whole building (offset from the walls) may be generated.

 Documented uses
 ---------------------